-To the extent that the underwriters sell more than 8,750,000 shares of common stock, the underwriters have the option to purchase up to an additional 1,312,500 shares from us at the initial public offering price less the underwriting discount.
+To the extent that the underwriters sell more than shares of common stock, the underwriters have the option to purchase up to an shares from us at the initial public offering price less the underwriting discount. additional

 The underwriters expect to deliver the shares against payment in New York, New York on , 2020.